Quantum tomography explains quantum mechanics: Introduction

 {\em The question what the intermediate results of a calculation actually tell us about the physical processes that are going on, remained much more mysterious.
 Opinions diverged considerably, up to today, one hundred years later. [...] many more questions were asked, many of them very well posed, but the answers sound too ridiculous to be true. [...]
 I am not the only scientist who feels taken aback by the imaginative ideas that were launched. [...]
 Almost a full century has passed since the equation was written down, and we still do not know what or whom to believe, while other scientists get irritated by all this display of impotence.
 Why is it that we still do not agree?}

 Gerard 't Hooft, 2021 \cite[p.1f]{tHoo2021} }

-... many physicists, including an impressive array of Nobel prize winners such as Albert Einstein, Erwin Schr\"odinger, Paul Dirac, Richard Feynman, Steven Weinberg, and Gerard 't Hooft, were and are not satisfied with the traditional foundations of quantum physics.
+... many physicists, including an impressive array of Nobel prize winners such as Albert Einstein, Erwin Schr\"odinger, Paul Dirac, Richard Feynman, Steven Weinberg, and Gerard 't Hooft, have not been satisfied with the traditional foundations of quantum physics.

 Something seems missing that would give the basic quantum mechanical concepts a meaning to which everyone can agree.

 Thus a fresh perspective seems worthwhile.